-Marvel’s massive Phase Four slate will give us a new Thor, thrust Black Widow into a leading role in her own movie, and introduce an Avengers-sized collection of new heroes.
-The next few years will expand the scope of the MCU and finally bring Marvel's First Family back in-house.
+As promised in 2019 and 2020, the rest of Marvel’s massive Phase Four slate will give us a new Thor, introduce an Avengers-sized collection of new heroes, and offer new and unpredictable looks at some of our favorite characters.
+After Phase Four is done, the next few years will expand the scope of the MCU and finally bring Marvel's First Family back in-house.
 Here are all the new Marvel movies that are racing towards theaters in the next few years.

 Doctor Strange in the Multiverse of Madness

 Here's where things get really… weird.
 Doctor Strange (Benedict Cumberbatch) got to play a huge role in the last two Avengers movies; now he’s back to star in DOCTOR STRANGE 2.
 Even better, the film’s proper title — DOCTOR STRANGE IN THE MULTIVERSE OF MADNESS — is possibly the wildest moniker Marvel has bestowed on a movie to date.
 If you think that sounds like it could be a horror movie, you’re not far off.
 Story details are as elusive as faces in a dream, but we know a few things.
 Benedict Wong will return, and Elizabeth Olsen will also appear, reprising the role of Scarlet Witch.
 That lead trio will journey to new dimensions and alternate realities.
 We also know that Rachel McAdams will reprise her role from the first Doc Strange movie (which should raise a few questions and imply at least one answer) and that Xochitl Gomez will appear as the relatively new Marvel hero America Chavez.
 Master horror filmmaker Sam Raimi is directing.
 Jade Bartlett is writing.

 Thor: Love and Thunder